 4. The carbon tax was approved as a levy on the carbon content of natural gas, liquefied petroleum gas, gasoline, kerosene and jet fuel, ACPM and fuel oil, according to El Espectador.
 30% of the resources of this tax were allocated to environmental issues.

 5. The Ministry of Environment and Sustainable Development (Ministerio de Ambiente y Desarrollo Sostenible) was created in 2011, with the aim of recovering the political and technical level of the ministry and the comprehensiveness of socio-environmental variables.
 In this context, funds were also created to focus on La Niña phenomenon and adjustments were made to the river basin management plans of the country.
-However, these goals were not fully achieved due to the constant changes in the portfolio managers, among other things, which led to the management of water, essential for sustainability, being divided into two ministries and breaking its cycle of use.
+However, these goals were not fully achieved due to the constant changes in the portfolio managers, among other things, which led to the management of water, essential for sustainability, being divided IGNORE INTO two ministries and breaking its cycle of use.

 6. Santos' government sought to reduce the autonomy of the Regional Autonomous Corporations (CAR, by its acronym in Spanish) and they were not recognized as important actors in the "peace territories", so they experience and knowledge of the territory were wasted.